chandraprakashdwivedi/openstack-helm-installation/Readme.md

 https://docs.openstack.org/openstack-helm/latest/install/multinode.html

-After that Copy these scripts inside "openstack-helm" directory and execute one by one "or" you can directly run the scripts by going to this path and execute script sequentially
+After that you can directly run the scripts by going to this path and execute script sequentially as mentioned in above document

-#cd openstack-helm/tools/deployment/developer/common
+#cd openstack-helm

-Sequence of execution:

-deploy-kubernetes.sh	 <br/>
-install-helm.sh	  <br/>
-ingress-controller.sh  <br/>

 To check the installation status of each service use <br/>
 #helm list